 - Rosemary-Garlic Hamburgers

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on April 27, 2015.
-Last updated: April 5, 2022 at 19:31 pm.
+Last updated on July 6, 2020.
 With additional writing and editing by Kelli McGrane and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.